 \section{Introduction}

-Over the last three decades, many countries have experienced appreciation in housing prices, with upward trends in the price-rent ratio.\footnote{ See, for instance, Figure 1 of \citet{AmaralDohmenKohlSchularick2024} for 27 major agglomerations in 15 OECD countries and U.S. Metropolitan Statistical Areas.} The situation is often referred to in the popular press as a housing bubble.
+Over the last three decades, many countries have experienced appreciation in housing prices, with upward trends in the price-rent ratio.\footnote{ See, for instance, Figure 1 of \citet{AmaralDohmenKohlSchularick2024} for 27 major agglomerations in 15 OECD countries and U.S. Metropolitan Statistical Areas.
+Figure 1 of \citet{Backer-PeralHazellMianYield}, who exploit a natural experiment from long-term lease renewal in U.K., shows a downward trend in the housing yield.} The situation is often referred to in the popular press as a housing bubble.
 Because fluctuations in housing prices have often been associated with macroeconomic problems, many academics and policymakers want to understand why and how housing bubbles emerge in the first place.
 However, the mechanism of the emergence of housing bubbles is poorly understood.
 In addition, theoretically, it is well known that there is a fundamental difficulty in generating asset price bubbles (existence of speculation) in dividend-paying assets such as housing, land, and stocks (see \S\ref{subsec:lit} Related literature for details).
 The theory of rational bubbles attached to real assets remains largely underdeveloped: at present, there is no theoretical framework for considering whether housing prices reflect fundamentals or contain bubbles.

 The primary purpose of this paper is to fill this gap and to present a theory of rational housing bubbles.
-We are interested in the following questions. \begin{enumerate*} \item How can equilibrium housing prices be disconnected from fundamentals in the long term, exhibiting a speculative bubble in a dynamic general equilibrium setting in which housing rents and prices are both endogenously determined? \item How is the disconnection related to economic conditions such as the income or access to credit of home buyers and to the formation of expectations about future economic conditions? \item What are the welfare properties of equilibria? \end{enumerate*}
+We are interested in the following questions. \begin{enumerate*} \item What is the mechanism by which equilibrium housing prices \emph{can} or \emph{must} be disconnected from fundamentals in the long term, exhibiting a speculative bubble in a dynamic general equilibrium setting in which housing rents and prices are both endogenously determined? \item How is the disconnection related to economic conditions such as the income or access to credit of home buyers and to the formation of expectations about future economic conditions, namely the process of economic development? \item What are the welfare properties of equilibria? \end{enumerate*}